morpho-org/vault-v2/README.md

 # Vault v2

-Morpho Vault V2 enables anyone to create [non-custodial](#non-custodial) vaults that allocate assets to any protocols, including but not limited to Morpho Market V1, Morpho Market V2, and MetaMorpho Vaults.
+Morpho Vault V2 enables anyone to create [non-custodial](#non-custodial) vaults that allocate assets to any protocols, including but not limited to Morpho Market V1, Morpho Market V2, and Morpho Vaults V1.
 Depositors of Morpho Vault V2 earn from the underlying protocols without having to actively manage the risk of their position.
 Management of deposited assets is the responsability of a set of different roles (owner, curator and allocators).
 The active management of invested positions involve enabling and allocating liquidity to protocols.